mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 19 - Optional Arguments/readme.md

 # Conclusion

 Be explicit.
-Favor readability over shorter (and more coupled) function call.
+Favor readability over shorter (and more coupled) function calls.

 # More Info